Alexandra Jane Noble Awards

 - Stimulate better expository writing and documentaries about ‘great science’

-- Inspiration Awards
+- Science Inspiration Award

 The Novim Epiphany Inspiration Awards are for ‘unsung heroes’—teachers in the classroom, coaches and mentors in clubs, and volunteers in related science education centers.
 The work of these heroes will be judged for its impact on stimulating potential leaders and wide audience understanding of science and technology for critical, often provocative, social issues.